Deaf and Disabled Refugees and Asylum Seekers

 HEAR hosts the Disabled Refugees Strategic Expert Group (Drs eg)

 This group made up of 1/3 London DDPOs (with refugee expertise), 1/3 MRCOs (with disability expertise) and 1/3 Experts by experience.
 This group input into HEARs work on this theme, connects front-line experts and co-produces strategic communications and joint campaign approaches.
+The agenda for 14th August meeting and Terms of Reference for the group are available here.

 HEAR leads for Deaf and Disabled customers at the Home Office National Asylum Stakeholder Forum (NASF) Equality sub-group